EdinbR/EdinbR.github.io/_posts/2015-06-02-edinbr-mango-solutions-shiny-workshop.markdown

 author: edinbr
 ---

-We're very excited to announce the next EdinbR meeting: a webinar workshop on [Shiny](http://shiny.rstudio.com/) delivered by Andy Nicholls, Head R Consultant at [Mango Solutions](http://www.mango-solutions.com/)!
+We're very excited to announce the next EdinbR meeting: a webinar workshop on [Shiny](http://shiny.rstudio.com/) delivered by Chris Campbell, Senior R Consultant at [Mango Solutions](http://www.mango-solutions.com/)!

 The workshop will be at: